sonatype-nexus-community/nancy/README.md

   -o, --output string                       Styling for output format. json, json-pretty, text, csv (default "text")

 Global Flags:
-  -v, -- count              Set log level, multiple v's is more verbose
+  -v, -- count                 Set log level, multiple v's is more verbose -d, --db-cache-path string   Specify an alternate path for caching responses from OSS Inde, example: '/tmp'
       --loud                   indicate output should include non-vulnerable packages -p, --path string            Specify a path to a dep Gopkg.lock file for scanning -q, --quiet                  indicate output should contain only packages with vulnerabilities (default true) --skip-update-check      Skip the check for updates.
   -t, --token string           Specify OSS Index API token for request -u, --username string        Specify OSS Index username for request -V, --version                Get the version

 $ > nancy iq --help
 'nancy iq' is a command to check for vulnerabilities in your Golang dependencies, powered by 'Sonatype's Nexus IQ IQServer', allowing you a smooth experience as a Golang developer, using the best tools in the market!